 This Roasted Asparagus recipe is simply seasoned with olive oil, garlic, salt, and pepper for a delicious, easy, versatile, springtime side dish!

-If you love simple, mouthwatering veggies, then you should definitely try these tender Roasted Rainbow Carrots with Thyme, this Roasted Broccoli with Parmesan, Panko, & Pecans, or these Baked Parmesan Zucchini Rounds.
+If you love simple, mouthwatering veggies, then you should definitely try these tender Roasted Rainbow Carrots with Thyme, fancy Balsamic Roasted Brussels Sprouts with Pistachios & Cranberries or simple Roasted Brussels Sprouts with Parmesan, or these Baked Parmesan Zucchini Rounds!

 Roasting is, hands-down, my favorite way to cook vegetables.
 It brings out the flavor and chars and caramelizes the texture of veggies like no other cooking method.
 In fact, my family actually always fights over the darkest bits.
 So with spring upon us, I thought it would be the perfect time to share simple, classic Roasted Asparagus!